 They say you can tell a lot about a person by the contents of their wallet.
 In Mad Max 2, you can tell a lot about a bandit by the contents of his gun case.
 In a world where everything is decaying, Lord Humungus has a beautiful case for his .44 revolver.
 The chest contains a few pins of the Australian army, a WWI-era military photograph, many missing bullets, and most interestingly, a Prussian Totenkopf (more on that later).
 Just by looking at this case we know a lot about Humungus.
 Primarily, we are led to believe he was once a soldier (which may explain why he has so many cops in his tribe).
 In a 1984 interview, George Miller confirmed these suspicions, saying that Humungus was written as having been a “military man.”

 When Humungus actually uses his revolver, notice he still has several bullets remaining, until the end of the movie when the Max’s rig breaks through the bandit blockade.
-This seems to reinforce the idea that Humungus is willing to compromise and wishes to avoid violence and pain in possible.
+This seems to reinforce the idea that Humungus is willing to compromise and wishes to avoid violence and pain when possible.
 It’s a subtle touch, but an important one.
 Another creator could have given Humungus a side arm with infinite ammo to create drama.
 George Miller gave Humungus a backstory and character traits told through his personal effects.

 Humungus’ vehicle also says a lot about him.
 The marauder king’s truck is like a mobile throne, adorned with tritons, nitrous, and hides.
 The two prisoners strapped to the front of the vehicle have always captured attention and been a landmark of the Mad Max franchise.
 It is especially interesting that Humungus singled out Pappagallo (the leader of the opposing tribe) and killed him personally.
 A killing spear thrown from a moving vehicle shows Humungus’ immense strength and demonstrates why he is in charge.